JasonMerino-4/Map-Builder-V2/README.md

 **How do we create this functionallity?**

 Use \<map> and \<area> html elements and use any of the online Image Map tools.
 Issues with this:  No built in scaling/responsiveness
                   Messy HTML
-                  All /<area> elements will need to load, we only need the user room number input to load Not built for this purpose
+                  All /<area> elements will need to load, we only need the user room number input to load
-                  Accessability
+                  Not built for this purpose

 **Alternatively Recreate \<map> \<area> functionality using \<button> \<img> and css:**